Skip to content

 Step 3: Assess The Competition

-Because of the competition in the industry, you need to make sure your choices standout in a lineup.
+Because of the industry's competition, you need to ensure that your choices stand out in a lineup.

 It’s definitely become a growing challenge over the years to penetrate the market - but it can still be done!

-What they don’t have is the chance to design with the latest innovations - taking opportunities to connect with your customers in completely new ways and actually create a new level of customer loyalty.
+What they don’t have is the chance to design with the latest innovations, taking opportunities to connect with their customers in completely new ways and actually creating a new level of customer loyalty.

 Step 4: Designing Your Wine Packaging

 Designing can be a fun process.
-Whether you’re tackling it or working with our Creative Services team, you need to consider key things about your wine, and your customer.
+Whether you tackle it yourself or work with our Creative Services team, you need to consider critical aspects of your wine and your customer.

 Did you know that 75% of consumers are influenced by package design?